• Skip to primary navigation

 Coming up with original ideas is a challenge.
 Entrepreneurs must be creative in seeing what consumers want.
 They may have to think outside the box and think outside their business routine.

 Where do entrepreneurs find business ideas?
-They may discover it while pursuing their hobby.
-Or, they find it out when others share experiences or problems with them.
+They may discover them while pursuing their hobby.
+They may also find them when others share experiences or problems with them.
 Attending shows and conferences may also be their source.

 An original idea can be an invention.
 Or it is an innovation.